Highways in Hungary: M3 motorway

+M4 expressway/motorway

+The M4 expressway/motorway is connects the eastern part of Hungary (eastern part of Great Hungarian Plain), towards to Romania (Oradea and Cluj Napoca).
+The motorway is part of the and European route E60 and E79.
+Through Romania, M4 creates a highway connection to the countries of eastern Europe.

-M5
+M5 motorway

-The M5 starts from Budapest, it connects the Hungarian capital with Szeged and southeast part of Hungary, towards Belgrade.
+The M5 motorway starts from Budapest, it connects the Hungarian capital with Szeged and southeast part of Hungary, towards Belgrade.
 It was the third motorway in Hungary that reached the border.
 The motorway is part of the Pan-European Corridor X, and European route E75.
 The motorway was built in the 1980s and reached the Serbian border in March 2006.